 3. Wood peckers drilling holes on the tree to feed may also be an indicator of MPB.

 4. Blue staining of the sap wood layer of the tree is an indicator of the fungus commonly found in MPB infested trees.
 Several areas of the tree should be inspected to confirm activity.

 5. Discoloration of foliage often does not begin to occur until 8 to 10 months after the initial attack.
 Yellowish to reddish discoloration may spread through the entire crown of the tree as the infestation progresses.

 Mountain Pine Beetles are similar in both size and appearance to Ips Beetles; however, the Ips Beetles have the distinctly roughened appearance to their rear ends of their wing covers.

-For additional information on mountain pine beetle we recommend contacting your county extension office or an arborist for a consultation.
+For additional information on mountain pine beetles we recommend contacting your county extension office or an arborist for a consultation.